SmogDr/edar_coursebook/docs/09-transf.md

 ### Rate normalization
 To perform a rate normalization is **to divide one variable into another**, often to report something in terms of a rate.

-  - Two cars can have the same range (how many miles they can travel on one tank of gas) but different rates of fuel efficiency (miles traveled per gallon)
+  - Two cars can have the same range (how many miles they can travel on one tank of gas) but different rates of fuel efficiency (miles traveled per gallon);
-  - Two countries can have the same GDI (*gross domestic income*; the sum of all  wages earned) but widely different rates of "per capita" income (GDI/total population size).
+  - Two countries can have the same GDI (*gross domestic income*; the sum of all  wages earned) but widely different rates of "per capita" income (GDI/total population).

 ### Standardizing
 Standardization is a special case of transformation/normalization where each value in a set of observations (or vector) is subtracted by some level (often the central tendency) and divided by the spread.
 When working with normally distributed data, the standardization of variable $x_i$ into $z_i$ is: